khaled759/khaled759/README.md

 -  I’m interested in learning programming
 -  I’m currently studying Electronics and Communication at Cairo university
 -  I’m looking to collaborate on real coding projects
-- 📫 How to reach me  mail: khalednabil759@gmail.com.

 <div align="center">